Peer pressure 'big factor' in teen eating disorders

 Another way in which teens find out information about how to starve themselves or eating disorders is the internet, she added.

 Peer pressure can also lead to low self-esteem and a lack of confidence.
-This can contribute to eating disorders, loss of personal interests, shying away from peers, feeling isolated from other people and poor academic abilities.
+This can contribute to eating disorders, loss of personal interests, shying away from peers, feeling isolated from other people and poor academic performance.

 While parents can't directly protect their teenagers from peer pressure, they can give them some tips about how to combat it and stick to their healthy eating.